 BRT develops therapeutic products and medical therapies using cell and tissue protocols, primarily involving adult stem cells.
 BRT's website is at www.biorestorative.com.
 BRT is currently developing a Disc/Spine Program referred to as "brtxDISC".
-Its lead cell therapy candidate, BRTx-100, is a product formulated from autologous (or a person's own) cultured mesenchymal stem cells collected from the patient's bone marrow.
+Its lead cell therapy candidate, BRT is currently developing a Disc/Spine Program referred to as "brtxDISC".
+Its lead cell therapy candidate, BRT is a product formulated from autologous (or a person's own) cultured mesenchymal stem cells collected from the patient's bone marrow.
 The product is intended to be used for the non-surgical treatment of painful lumbosacral disc disorders or as a complimentary therapeutic to a surgical procedure.
 BRT is also engaging in research efforts with respect to a platform technology utilizing brown adipose (fat) for therapeutic purposes to treat type 2 diabetes, obesity and other metabolic disorders and has labeled this initiative its ThermoStem Program.
 Further, BRT has licensed a patented curved needle device that is a needle system designed to deliver cells and/or other therapeutic products or material to the spine and discs or other potential sites.